NeCTAR-RC/nectar-training/package07/sections/guiViaSSH.markdown

 This should open up a simple calculator application that is installed by default.
 You may have to wait quite a while until it opens up, as said earlier, this way to run graphical applications pretty slow.

 {% BgBox info %}
 *Note*: The & after the command causes the calculator to open up and detach from the terminal.
-If you skip it, the calculator will open, but you won’t be able to type other commands in the terminal.
+If you skip it, the calculator will open, but you won't be able to type other commands in the terminal.
 {% endBgBox %}

 If this worked, try a larger application, like firefox.
 Go to your *ssh terminal* (or PuTTY on Windows) and type: